maxoldshein/ng-idle-example/README.md

 `ng serve --open`

-This will open a browser with the application running and you will be able to see how the code is utilizing the ng-idle library.I tried to add comments throughout the code to explain what is going on.
+This will open a browser with the application running and you will be able to see how the code is utilizing the ng-idle library.
+I tried to add comments throughout the code to explain what is going on.